An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Related work and preliminaries

 \subsection{Combining the proximal point algorithm and Quasi-Newton methods}

-We briefly recall the definition of the Moreau-Yosida regularization and its basic properties. \begin{definition} Given an objective function~$f$ and a smoothing parameter $\kappa > 0$, the Moreau-Yosida regularization of $f$ is defined as the infimal convolution
+We briefly recall the definition of the Moreau envelope and its basic properties. \begin{definition} Given an objective function~$f$ and a smoothing parameter $\kappa > 0$, the {\bf Moreau envelope} of~$f$ is the function $F$ obtained by performing the infimal convolution

-\end{definition} When $f$ is convex, the sub-problem defined in (\ref{definMY}) is strongly convex which provides an unique minimizer, called the proximal point of~$x$, which we denote by $p(x)$. \begin{proposition}[\bfseries Basic properties of the Moreau-Yosida regularization] If $f$ is convex, the Moreau-Yosida regularization~$F$ defined in~(\ref{definMY}) satisfies \begin{enumerate} \item Minimizing $f$ and $F$ are equivalent in the sense that
+\end{definition} When $f$ is convex, the sub-problem defined in (\ref{definMY}) is strongly convex which provides an unique minimizer, called the proximal point of~$x$, which we denote by $p(x)$. \begin{proposition}[\bfseries Basic properties of the Moreau Envelope] If $f$ is convex, the Moreau envelope~$F$ defined in~(\ref{definMY}) satisfies \begin{enumerate} \item $F$ has the same minimum as $f$, i.e.

 and the solution set of the two above problems coincide with each other. \item $F$ is continuously differentiable even when $f$ is not and